Network resilience: Phase transitions in biological networks

-For more efficient cooperations, budding yeasts aggregate together building communities, or grow by incomplete cell separation forming undifferentiated multicellular clumps.
-Cells in clumps of cooperate to collect food, and have a growth advantage over an equal number of single cells in low sucrose concentrations.
-Cell clumps could grow when sucrose is scarce, whereas single cells cannot.
-In addition, clumps with more cells grow faster than smaller clumps \cite{koschwanez2011sucrose}, showing a possible origin of multicellularity and advantages of evolving from unicellular organisms to complex multicellular organisms.
-Such multicellularity is an important mechanism of yeast populations to retain resilience against fluctuations in sucrose concentrations\cite{hope2017experimental}.
+For more efficient cooperation, budding yeasts aggregate and build communities or grow by incomplete cell separation, forming undifferentiated multicellular clumps.
+The cells within the clumps cooperate in collecting food and, at low sucrose concentrations, have a growth advantage over equal numbers of single cells.
+Clumped cells are able to grow when sucrose is scarce, whereas single cells cannot.
+In addition, clumps containing more cells grow faster than smaller clumps \cite{koschwanez2011sucrose}; this finding suggests a possible origin of multicellularity and demonstrates one of the advantages of evolving from a unicellular organism to a complex multicellular organism.
+Such multicellularity is an essential mechanism used by yeast populations to retain resilience against fluctuations in sucrose concentrations \cite{hope2017experimental}.

-\textbf{Bistable response of cyanobacteria exposed to increasing light.} Cyanobacteria are blue-green bacteria that are abundant in the environment.
-They are among the world’s most important oxygen producers and carbon dioxide consumers \cite{schuergers2016cyanobacteria}.
-For cyanobacteria, light is the main source of energy.
-Light is absorbed by the phycobilisomes and photosystems is converted into chemical energy through photosynthesis \cite{montgomery2014regulation}.
-The color (wavelength) and intensity (irradiance) of light could affect the growth of cyanobacteria.
-For example, the growth rates of the cyanobacteria were similar in orange and red light, but much lower in blue light \cite{luimstra2018blue}.
-It is important to note that under a certain range, increasing the light intensity increases the growth rates of cyanobacteria, yet strong light is harmful to cyanobacteria.
-It may even cause the collapse of cyanobacteria populations \cite{veraart2012recovery}.
-Understanding how cyanobacteria respond to light could improve photosynthetic efficiency and overall resilience.
+\textbf{Bistable response of cyanobacteria exposed to increasing light levels.} Cyanobacteria are blue-green bacteria that are abundant in the environment.
+They are among the world's most crucial oxygen producers and carbon dioxide consumers \cite{schuergers2016cyanobacteria}.
+For cyanobacteria, light is the primary source of energy.
+Phycobilisomes and photosystems absorb light and convert it into chemical energy through photosynthesis \cite{montgomery2014regulation}.
+The color (wavelength) and intensity (irradiance) of light affect the growth of cyanobacteria.
+For example, the growth rates of cyanobacteria are similar under orange and red light but are much lower under blue light \cite{luimstra2018blue}.
+It is important to note that increasing the light intensity over a certain range increases the growth rate of cyanobacteria; above this intensity, light is harmful to cyanobacteria and may even lead to the collapse of cyanobacteria populations \cite{veraart2012recovery}.
+Understanding how cyanobacteria respond to light can improve photosynthetic efficiency and overall resilience.